bitrise-io/devcenter/_articles/en/team-management/organizations/setting-up-okta-sso-for-bitrise.md

      Note that if you are using a different non-matching email address, you will get the below error message.
 Make sure you log in with the right email address both on Bitrise, as well as on your SSO provider site.![](/img/noconnectedsamlsso.png)

 If all went well, you should be landing on our Bitrise Dashboard.
-As a Workspace owner, you might want to check how Workspace members are progressing with their SAML SSO connection check Workspace member’s SAML SSO statuses or invite new members to the Org.
+As a Workspace owner, you might want to check how Workspace members are progressing with their SAML SSO connection check Workspace member’s SAML SSO statuses or invite new members to the Workspace.

 ## What's next?